adonisjs/v6-docs/content/docs/http/request.md

 ## Request body

-AdonisJS parses the request body using the [body-parser middleware](./bodyparser_middleware.md) registered inside the `start/kernel.ts` file.
+AdonisJS parses the request body using the [bodyparser middleware](./bodyparser_middleware.md) registered inside the `start/kernel.ts` file.

 You can access the request body using the `request.body()` method.
 It returns the parsed request body as an object.